sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

  - Python is strongly typed and dynamically typed.

- - Python is a general porpouse progragramming language.
+ - Python is a general purpose programming language.
 It is not the best choice for time critical or memory constrained tasks.

- - Python is really a compiled programming language, but it acts as a interpred language.
+ - Python is really a compiled programming language, but it acts as a interpreted language.

  - There exist different implementation of Python.
 The most common, and the one we will use in this course is CPython.

- - Python comes with "Batteries included", meaning Python comes with a feature rich standard libary.
+ - Python comes with "Batteries included", meaning Python comes with a feature rich standard library.

 ## Python 2 and Python 3
 Duration: 1:00

 Python has two main versions.
 Python 2 and Python 3.
-Python 3 is the newest, but it has struggeled with adoption for some time.
+Python 3 is the newest, but it has struggled with adoption for some time.
 Python 3 has as of 2018 taken the mantle as the main version from Python 2.

-Practicly this means that new Python packages and application will in most cases be written in Python 3.
+Practically this means that new Python packages and application will in most cases be written in Python 3.

 ### Python 2 end of life is january 1 2020.